-- 1. Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Security Settings > Change Password menu. - 2.
-Press MODE/ENTER on the projector or Enter on the remote control.
-The message 'INPUT CURRENT PASSWORD' is displayed. - 3.
-Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' is displayed. - If the password is incorrect, the password error message is displayed lasting for three seconds, and the message 'INPUT CURRENT PASSWORD' is displayed for your retry.
-You can press MENU/EXIT on the projector or Exit on the remote control to cancel the change or try another password. - 4.
+- Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Advanced Security Settings > Change Password menu. - 2.
+Press Enter.
+The message 'INPUT CURRENT PASSWORD' is displayed. - Enter the old password. - If the password is correct, another message 'INPUT NEW PASSWORD' is displayed. - If the password is incorrect, the password error message is displayed lasting for 5 seconds, and the message 'INPUT CURRENT PASSWORD' is displayed for your retry.
+You can press Exit to cancel or try another password. - 4.
 Enter a new password. - 5.
-Confirm the new password by re-entering the new password. - 6.
-You have successfully assigned a new password to the projector.
+Confirm the new password by re-entering the new password. - You have successfully assigned a new password to the projector.
 Remember to enter the new password next time the projector is started. - 7.
-To leave the OSD menu, press MENU/EXIT on the projector or Exit on the remote control. - The digits being input will be displayed as asterisks on-screen.
-Write your selected password down here in this user manual in advance or right after the password is entered so that it is available to you should you ever forget it.
+To leave the OSD menu, press Exit. - The digits being input will be displayed as asterisks on-screen.
+Do make a note of your password, and then keep the note in a safe place for later recall.